Celebrating women in science

 Women have been historically under-represented in physics; progress is happening, but there is much work to be done.
 Part of making positive change includes celebrating the contributions women have made to science, especially those women overlooked in their time.

-Escape the forces of nature museum
+Escape the museum